andykrohg/cs-workshop-scoreboard-client/README.md

-# Cloud Services Workshop Scoreboard - Client
+# ROSA Workshop Scoreboard - Client
-This repository houses the client-side component for the **cloud services workshop scoreboard**.
+This repository houses the client-side component for the ROSA workshop [scoreboard](https://github.com/andykrohg/cs-workshop-scoreboard-server/tree/rosa).
 It consists of an Ansible playbook that runs continuously to gather workshop task completion data from a participant cluster and report it up to a centralized scoreboard server.

 Instructions for completing the workshop can be found at https://www.rosaworkshop.io.

+> If you're looking for the scoreboard client for **ARO**, go [here](https://github.com/andykrohg/cs-workshop-scoreboard-client/tree/rosa) instead.

 ## Deploy me
 Set an environment variable with your name.
 This is how you will appear on the workshop scoreboard: